ydb-platform/ydb-java-sdk/README.md

 #### Using Maven ####

-In [examples/maven_project][maven-project] folder there is simple example application that uses YDB Java SDK from Maven.
+In [examples/basic_example][basic-example] folder there is simple example application that uses YDB Java SDK from Maven.
 See the [Connect to a database][connect-to-a-database] section of the documentation for an instruction on how to setup and launch it.

 #### Generic examples ####

-In [examples][generic-examples] folder you can find more example applications with YDB Java SDK usage.
+In [examples/ydb-cookbook][ydb-cookbook] folder you can find more example applications with YDB Java SDK usage.

 [ydb-docs]: https://ydb.tech/en/docs